• Skip to primary navigation

 • You don’t need any special equipment to make these brownies.
 You don’t even need an electric mixer!

-• Matcha powder gives these brownies a vibrant green color and a unique taste.
+• Matcha powder gives these brownies a vibrant green color and a unique taste just like this matcha green tea affogato!

 Labeled ingredients needed to make matcha brownies laid out on a table.